USEFUL INFORMATION2022 Future Class Dates*:

 AKC Title Descriptions

 All obedience, CGC, and rally classes are 6 weeks and the cost is $100 for all those who are not members of LCCOC.
+For CGC, there is an additional testing fee of $25.
 Acceptable forms of payment include cash, check, or money order.

 Rescue dogs with proof of adoption receive a discounted rate of $75 when enrolling in the Beginners' Obedience Class.